-The details of the full in kind support from the Government of Saint Lucia in human resources assigned to the Project implementation is shown below.
+1.01 The details of the full in kind support from the Government of Saint Lucia in human resources assigned to the Project implementation is shown below.
 Due to the heavy support of the GOSL/DAFNC in kind contribution in human resource, the Project Manager will prepare an exit strategy for the project for sustainability of the quality of the human resource post project.
 The strategy will be reached in consultation with PMU staff, Project Management Committee and in consultation with the Directors of the DEAS, DOF, WRMA, AESD and the Chief Agriculture Planning Officer in Central Planning of the DAFNC.
 The project provides the following context for further details on the strategy that could enhance sustainability, at the time of project termination.

-Expertise/skills provided by GOSL Duration of assignment with the Project Cost to GOSL US\$ Community Development and gender specialist to provide skills to enhance community participation and to build organization skills in three groups (YAEP, SLNRWP, Water users' Association and the four Climate Change Groups as well as to provide skills in conflict resolution assigned through scheduled lateral transfer from the Ministry of Social Justice, Equity, Empowerment and Youth 12 months over 36 months 11,111 Procurement Officer by lateral transfer from an appropriate Ministry in the public service for 42 months.
-42 months 55,056 Executive Secretary for 48 months 44,445 8 technical staff comprising the two Project Team Leaders operating in two teams (water engineers, soils engineers, foresters with extension and cartography skills and senior agriculture extension officers.
-48 months 359550 8 technical field officers to the two Project Support Team 48 months 359550 Support staff from Policy Unit to Component 3 (database, web-portal and CCILLC activities) 42 months 31,111 Research scientist (laboratory) from 36 months 35,000 DAFNC/Research and Development Two Senior Extension Officers from Region 2 and Region 7 assigned to Production sites in Agro-park (40 months each) 80,000 TOTAL IN KIND CONTRIBUTION 975,823
+Expertise/Skills Provided by GOSL Duration of Assignment with the Project Cost to OSL US\$ Community Development and gender specialist to provide skills to enhance community participation and to build organization skills in three groups (YAEP, SLNRWP, Water users' Association and the four Climate Change Groups as well as to provide skills in conflict resolution assigned through scheduled lateral transfer from the Ministry of Social Justice, Equity, Empowerment and Youth.
+12 months over 36 months 11,111 Procurement Officer by lateral transfer from an appropriate Ministry in the public service for 42 months.
+42 months 55,056 Executive Secretary for 48 months.
+44,445 Eight technical staff comprising the two Project Team Leaders operating in two teams water engineers, soils engineers, foresters with extension and cartography 48 months 359,550 skills and senior agriculture extension officers.
+Eight technical field officers to the two Project Support Team.
+48 months 359,550 Support staff from Policy Unit to 42 months 31,111 Component 3 (database, web-portal and CCILLC activities).
+Research scientist (laboratory) from DAFNC/Research and Development.
+36 months 35,000 Two Senior Extension Officers from Region 2 and Region 7 assigned to Production sites in Agro-park (40 months each).
+40 months x2 80,000 TOTAL IN KIND CONTRIBUTION 975,823

-Post- project sustainability foreseen is as follows Component 1
+1.02 Post-project sustainability foreseen is as follows:

+Component 1